 This is an important plant for many kinds of animals.
 Wood ducks will raise their brood and find cover from predators in its tangles.
 Other ducks and many shorebirds and wading birds eat buttonbush seeds.
 Deer browse on it; in some places, it's an important part of their diet.
 Bees make honey from its nectar; many butterflies, including the clouded skipper and Delaware skipper, love the nectar.
 Hummingbirds visit not only for the nectar but also to nab a bug or two.
 Many birds will nest in its branches.

 Buttonbush was an important part of the Native American medicine cabinet.
 The Chickasaw and Choctaw used buttonbush to make an eye wash, an antidiarrhea medicine, an anti-inflammatory and arthritis medication.
 They chewed the bark to relieve toothaches.

 It is cultivated and used in landscaping — it will grow from seeds or cuttings — but its need to be wet might make it impractical for some home gardens.
-Fun fact: according to the U.S. Department of Agriculture, 149,000 buttonbush seeds equals one pound.
+Fun fact: according to the U.S. Department of Agriculture, it takes 149,000 buttonbush seeds to equal one pound.

 Other names: common buttonbush, button ball and button willow.
 It is a member of the Rubiaceae, or madder, family, which includes rubber trees and coffee.